Machu Picchu Ticket, Bus & Private Guide - Language Options

 Circuit 1 – Panoramic View

-Circuit 1 or Classic Photo.: No access to the lower part of Machu Picchu.<br/>Duration: 3 hours<br/>Entry time.: Select the available entry time you wish to enter Machu Picchu.<br/>Pickup included
+Circuit 1 or Classic Photo Spot: No Access to the Lower Part of Machu Picchu<br/>Duration: 3 hours<br/>Entry Time: Select your preferred available entry time to Machu Picchu.<br/>Pickup included

-Circuit 2 or Classic Route.: With access to the classic photo spot and the lower part of Machu Picchu.<br/>Private Tour.: Includes a visit with a private guide to the Machu Picchu Citadel via Circuit 2.<br/>Pickup included
+Circuit 2 or Classic Route: Includes access to the classic photo spot and the lower part of Machu Picchu<br/>Private Tour: Includes a private guided tour of the Machu Picchu Citadel via Circuit 2.<br/>Pickup included

-Circuit 3: With access only to the lower part of Machu Picchu<br/>Private Tour: Includes a visit with a private guide to the Machu Picchu Citadel via Circuit 3<br/>Pickup included
+Circuit 3: Access to the Lower Areas of Machu Picchu Only<br/>Private Tour: Includes a private guided tour of the Machu Picchu Citadel via Circuit 3.<br/>Pickup included

 What's included

-Bus ticket up and down (Aguas Calientes - Machu Picchu - Aguas Calientes)
+Round-Trip Bus Ticket (Aguas Calientes – Machu Picchu – Aguas Calientes)

 Detailed itinerary